This section is not related to payment processing via payment gateways like Stripe or Adyen. That is explained under the integrations tab

 How are payments recorded within Togai?

-There are 2 ways of recording a payment in Togai -
+There are 2 ways of recording a payment in Togai -Mark as paid

 When netting off against an invoice, you can also choose which invoice to net off the wallet balance against.